backrunner/vue-virtual-masonry/README.md

 #### items

-Type: `Array`
+Type: `Array<object>`

 Required: `true`

 The collecton you want to render in masonry.
+Every item in the collection should be an `object`.

 #### colWidth